Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Power_Cycle_and_Rebuild_Nodes.md

 2. Confirm the output from the `dig` command matches the interface.

+    1. Verify if the IP addresses match.

-    1. If the IP addresses match, proceed to the next step.
+       If the IP addresses match, proceed to the next step.
        If they do not match, continue with the following sub-steps.

         ```bash
         ncn# ip addr show vlan004